Katamori/php-web-projects-2017/README.md

 Some very-very simple documentation on the structure of the server, to make myself, and potentially, anyone downloading it from GitHub a bit less confused on the usage of it.

+Technical info:

-- first of all: the site contains *very little* HTML content and almost entirely lacks CSS so far
+    - the site contains *very little* HTML content and almost entirely lacks CSS so far
         - the reason behind it is that currently I'm focusing on backend functionality with all my capacities
+    - sessions defined by myself are stored in $_SESSION['custom']

+Descriptions themselves:

 - index.php has the obvious function: that is a main page.
     - it's fairly possible I'll make it back to a simple plain HTML as I have no need to use php there.